 The balusters are mounted on the base rail and supported on the stringer.
 It gives support to the newel posts.

 Landing is flooring at the bottom and top of the staircase.
 It is a resting portion of the space to give access to the lifts and rooms.
-During the taking turn at a certain angle (45 to 90 degrees), the landing portion is present.
+While taking turns at a specific angle (45 to 90 degrees), the landing portion is present.

-It is an outside structure of the landing.
+It is an outer structure of the landing.
 It covers the open space of the balcony and ceiling.